NSITonline/admin-forum/README.md

 # admin-forum

 =============
-First of all, you will have to install NPM (node package manager) on you machine
+To run this project on your linux machine, you would need to have NPM (node package manager), Mongo DB, Express web framework and Node JS on you machine.

+Step 1: install NPM

 Installation for NPM